pau-lo/Vehicle-Item-Catalog/README.md

 Then run the application:

+We are using python2 which is already specify on my path as just python:

 `python app.py`

 After the last command you are able to browse the application at this URL: